Media manipulation: Astroturfing

 Astroturfing is when there is an intent and attempt to create the illusion of support for a particular cause, person, or stance.
 While this is mainly connected to and seen on the internet, it has also happened in newspapers during times of political elections.
-Corporations and political parties try to imitate grassroots movements in order to sway the public into believing something that is not true.
+Corporations and political parties try to imitate grassroots movements to sway the public into believing something that is not true.